 The Central Nevada Test Area was the site of a 0.2- to 1-megaton underground nuclear test in 1968.
 The surface of the site has been closed, but the subsurface is still in the corrective action process.
 The corrective action alternative selected for the site was monitoring with institutional controls.
 Annual sampling and hydraulic head monitoring of the well network are conducted as part of the subsurface corrective action strategy for the site.
-The monitoring well network was enhanced in 2013 with the installation of a new well MV-6.
-The site is currently in the fifth year of the 5-year proof-of-concept monitoring period.
+The monitoring well network consists of 12 locations (wells and piezometers) in the alluvium, seven locations (wells and piezometers) in the volcanic section, and one well in the collapse chimney that resulted from the underground nuclear test.
+The site is currently in the conceptual model evaluation phase of the corrective action strategy.

-Analytical results from the 2013 monitoring are consistent with those of previous years indicating no tritium or 14C concentrations above the required detection limits.
-Water level data from new wells MV-4 and MV-5 and recompleted well HTH-1RC indicate that hydraulic heads are still recovering from installation and testing.
-Data from wells MV-4 and MV-5 also indicate that head levels have not yet recovered from the 2011 sampling event during which several thousand gallons of water were purged.
-Low-flow bladder pumps were installed during the November 2013 sampling event to reduce the well purge volumes and the impact purging has on the water levels during sampling.
-The new bladder pumps allow the collection of groundwater samples using the low-flow sampling method and will allow head levels to recover to steady-state conditions.
-Despite the lack of steady-state groundwater conditions, hydraulic head data collected from site continue to support the conceptual model that the southeast-bounding graben fault acts as a barrier to groundwater flow at the site.
+Detection monitoring results indicate that radioisotope levels in groundwater continue to remain below the required detection limits in all sampled wells in the monitoring network.
+Water level data from wells MV-4 and MV-5 indicate that head levels have recently recovered from the 2010 aquifer testing and the 2011 yearly sampling event during which several thousand gallons of water were purged.
+Low-flow bladder pumps were installed in wells MV-4 and MV-5 during the November 2013 sampling event to reduce the well purge volumes and the impact purging has on the water levels during sampling.
+The bladder pumps allow the collection of samples using the low-flow sampling method and allow head levels to remain at steady-state conditions.
+Hydraulic head data collected from the site continue to support the conceptual model.
+This is evident in that groundwater levels in UC-1-P-2SR continue to recover from the dewatering effects of the detonation and that horizontal groundwater flow in the upper alluvial aquifer near surface ground zero is toward the detonation chimney.
+Head data from well UC-1-P-2SR also suggest a downward gradient that continues to increase as the water levels in this well recover.
+Head data from wells MV-4 and MV-5 completed in the lower part of the alluvial aquifer outside the graben confirm that the southeast-bounding graben fault acts as a barrier to groundwater flow.